MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 ### Receiving Content

-The component can receive content in three different ways:
+The component can receive content in two different ways:

 1. **HTML String**: A string containing formatted HTML
 2. **Plain Text**: A string containing unformatted text
-3. **Quill Delta**: A Quill Delta object representing the formatted content

 The component automatically detects the type of content received via the `value` property and handles it accordingly.